Gebov/master-thesis/text-software.md

 ![is-logged-in sequence](images/authentication.png)

 ### Logout
 <p align="justify">Upon a successful login, the server issues a cookie which identifies the user.
-The actual data that the cookie contains is encrypted with a private key[link] and only the server has the ability do decrypt it as he is the owner of the key used for encryption/decryption.
+The actual data that the cookie contains is encrypted with a [private key][4] and only the server has the ability do decrypt it as he is the owner of the key used for encryption/decryption.
 This cookie is sent with each request to the server (handled automatically by the browser), so that the server can identify the user and authenticate him without requiring his email and password again.</p>

 <p align="justify">In order to initiate a "logout", a request to the server endpoint "/logout" must be made which returns a response that instructs the browser to dispose the cookie.
 This can be achieved through the Logout button that is available as part of every screen of the client side app.
 Although the logout endpoint requires no parameters, it still requires the HTTP POST verb, as the post verb implies a change on the server - namely logging out the user.</p>